CodeScop/Oge-Mai-Field-Guide/allresources.md

     - RLab Battles: Gwynos (450 words for 0-2), Ferenti (750 words for 1-4), Sabu (500 words for 1)
     - Dig Battles: Attleas (350 words for 1), Shepherd (1000 words for 1-3)
     - ShrineCar Battles: Upuchu (1400 words for 2-4)
+    - ShrineNPC Battles: Skuppa (850 words for 2-3)
     - Shrine TFA Battles: Untu Ship (500 words for 1-3)
     - Shrine GO Battles: Whaly Ooze (100 words for 0-1), Giant Ooze House (500 words for 1-2), Giant Ooze (1000 words for 1-2)
     - ShrinePoly Battles: Poly Aracnu (600 words for 0-2), Poly Wignow (314 words for 0-1), Poly Mawt (900 words for 0-1)